poolup-devs/poolup_backend/README.md

 ---

-### Sender Requests
+### Requester Requests

 GET request

-- Get a sender's requests with the given status
+- Get a requester's requests with the given status

 **query params**

 ```

-    senderID: <String>,
+    requesterUsername: <String>,
     status: <String>,
-    // senderID is the username to get that user's requests that they sent
+    // requesterUsername is the username to get that user's requests that they sent
     // status value of "all" returns all status types,
     // "visible" displays everything but archived requests